TheLoggicalOne/BA_for_Solico/docs/weeks/week08.md

 we can compute output of the system
 - But, we don't know any of these thing!
 - How can we find these?
 We are actually facing the inverse problem.
-- We can observe examples of (inputs, outputs) and we want to discover the system itself, or at least  parts of it
+- We can observe examples of (inputs, outputs) and we want to discover the system itself, or
+at least parts of it
-- From our domain knowledge an studiyng the system itself, we might e able to make some reasonable
+- From our domain knowledge an studiyng the system itself, we might be able to make some
-assumption:
+reasonable assumption:
     - Number of defective product is a bionomial random variable( but we still don't know its parameter)
     - There is a relation between daily demand and weekday
     - Relation between y and x is linear(but we don't know what are its coefficients)